 In a recent survey of CMOs, the respondents indicated that they intend to increase their digital marketing spending by 15.1% on average.
 By comparison, the average respondent said they plan to shrink their traditional advertising spending by 1.7%.

 The decrease follows a distinct trend of budgets shrinking for traditional media.
-This includes ads on TV, radio, print, billboards, and other non-digital channels.
+Traditional media includes ads on TV, radio, print, billboards, and other non-digital channels.
 The last time budgets increased by more than 1% was in 2011.
 Since that point, budgets were cut by an average of 1.6% every six months.
 That’s a total drop of 22% in traditional ad spending from 2011 to the present.

 Spending on digital and traditional marketing techniques is diverging.
 The effects are more noticeable in certain industries.
 Business-to-consumer (B2C) companies in particular say that they will have the biggest jumps.
 Product-focused B2C companies intend to increase digital marketing budgets by 17.9%.
 Service-based B2C companies say they will increase their budgets by 18.2%.